ptupitsyn/ptupitsyn.github.io/_posts/2016-09-06-Multi-Platform-Cluster.md

 # Prerequisites

-This post is both for Java developers who need to run Ignite.NET and .NET developers who need to run Ignite on Java, so I'll try to provide detailed steps on both sides.
+This post is both for .NET developers who may be new to Java and vice versa, so I'll provide very detailed steps.

 We are going to use the following software: